joerivanveen/bloembraaden/README.md

 Bloembraaden saves all images as webp with fallback to jpg (same filename, but .jpg extension in stead of .webp).
 If you need this fallback, you should configure it in the static site.

-It is recommended to put Bloembraaden (the bloembraaden folder) outside of the webroot.
+It is recommended to put Bloembraaden (the bloembraaden folder) outside the webroot.
 In the webroot the following is needed:
 - A `robots.txt` file.
 - A `favicon.ico` file.
 - The `index.php` file that will serve the websites.

-Setup your webserver to serve the `_front` folder from bloembraaden when `_front` is requested from the webroot.
+Set up your webserver to serve the `_front` folder from bloembraaden when `_front` is requested from the webroot.
 Alternatively, you can use a symlink.

 The index.php file only has to require bloembraaden/Web.php like so (point to the place where you have put bloembraaden obviously):